Vampirina

-Vampirina is a computer-animated children's television series created by Chris Nee.
-Based on the Vampirina Ballerina series of books written by Anne Marie Pace and published by Disney-Hyperion, the series was announced in March 2016 and premiered on Disney Junior and Disney Channel on October 1, 2017.
+Vampirina is an American/Irish animated children's television series created by Chris Nee.
+Based on the Vampirina Ballerina series of books written by Anne Marie Pace and published by Disney-Hyperion, the series premiered on Disney Junior and Disney Channel on October 1, 2017.
 It features much of the staff that has worked on another program created by Nee, Doc McStuffins.
+Vampirina received generally positive reviews from critics.

 The series ended on June 28, 2021, after 3 seasons and 75 episodes.

 Premise

 Vampirina follows the story of Vampirina "Vee" Hauntley who becomes the new kid on the block after she and her family move from Transylvania to Pennsylvania to open a local bed and breakfast called the Scare B&B for visiting ghouls (including vampires) and goblins.
-The Hauntley family have to learn to do things the "Pennsylvania way," especially when Vee is at school, all while keeping their monster lives a secret from humans so they don't scare them.
+The Hauntley family have to learn to do things the "Pennsylvania way", especially when Vee is at school, all while keeping their monster lives a secret from humans so they don't scare them.